it-projects-llc/addons-dev/hw_printer_network/README.rst

  Hardware Network Printer
 ==========================

-The module adds support for a Network Printer through a POS Box.
+The module adds support for Network Printers through a POS Box.

-When printing an order using this module, the POS Box receives the IP address of the network printer and the receipt from the client's POS.
+When print an order using this module, the POS Box receives the network printer IP address and the receipt from client's POS.
-If the ip address is not empty, it will be connected to the network printer at this address which in turn prints the receipt.
+If the ip address is not empty, it will be connected to the network printer using this address, which in turn prints the receipt.

 Credits
 =======